Mythryl-dev/Microbit_V2-Thermometer/README.md

 The code was written using the makecode editor for the BBC Microbit https://makecode.microbit.org/#editor

 # Features of the Thermometer
-1) An 25 LED Matrix to display the Temperature as a Graph
+1) An 25 LED Matrix to display the Temperature as a Graph.
 <img width="224,33" height="180" alt="image" src="https://github.com/user-attachments/assets/d315d7e0-82f6-4b53-886e-a488383e171d" />
 <br />
 <br />